MugoBrian/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This directory contains programs of C functuons.
+# C Functions and Nested Loops